ADU Rules in Richmond, VA (2026)

 Yes, ADUs are allowed in Richmond, VA.

 Richmond, VA permits accessory dwelling units (ADUs) on residential properties.
 ADUs — also called granny flats, in-law units, backyard cottages, or secondary suites — are secondary housing units on a single-family or multifamily lot.
-State and local law actively preempts local restrictions, making ADU approval a streamlined ministerial process.
+State and local law governs the approval process.
 In Richmond, the Richmond Department of Planning and Development Review handles ADU permit applications.
 Below you will find the current size limits, setbacks, fees, and timeline for building an ADU in Richmond.

 ADU Size Limits